 Key Stage 1 Drama Lesson Ideas

-These fabulous ideas and helpful books will help you teach drama at key stage one.
+These fabulous ideas will help you teach drama at key stage one.
 Drama is a natural learning method for this age-group which makes it easy to teach using these methods.
-(For further background theory please read the post Why Teach Drama?)
+(For background theory, see our article Why Teach Drama?)

 Funnybones– seven practical, fun and easy-to-do drama activities linked to the popular book, suitable for key stage 1.